 Freeform; IMDb; Sitcoms Online; TV.com; TV Tropes; Wikipedia

 This series, premiering in 2009, is based on the 1999 film of the same name, which was itself based on Shakespeare's play, "The Taming of the Shrew."
-Anyway, I know I enjoyed the movie, but I don't remember it that well, so I'll have to pick up a copy of it sometime and watch it again, write up a review, you know.
-Meanwhile, the show is okay.
-There are two sisters, Kat and Bianca Stratford.
+Anyway, there are two sisters, Kat and Bianca Stratford.
 Kat is played by Lindsey Shaw, of whom I'm already a fan from Ned's Declassified and Aliens in America.
 Their dad, Dr. Walter Stratford (a widower), is played by Larry Miller, of whom I'm a fan from a number of other things.

 They just moved to a new town (from Ohio to California), so the girls are starting at a new school.
 Bianca hopes to become popular, so she befriends the head cheerleader, Chastity Church (who played Monica in Heroes, though I think she looks totally different, here).
 Chastity is apparently the daughter of the superintendent, or whatever.
 So the principal will let her get away with anything.
 And I don't think any of Chastity's friends really like her, and she doesn't particularly care for Bianca at first, and makes her a mascot instead of a cheerleader.
 But eventually the two do become closer, though it's complicated.
 At least she does eventually become an actual cheerleader.